bacongravy/macinbox/README.md

 Usage: macinbox [options]
-    -i, --installer PATH             Path to the installer app -n, --name NAME                  Name of the box -d, --disk SIZE                  Size of the disk (specified in GB) -m, --memory SIZE                Size of the memory (specified in MB) -c, --cpu COUNT                  Number of virtual cores -s, --short NAME                 Short name of the user -f, --full NAME                  Full name of the user -p, --password PASSWORD          Password of the user --no-auto-login              Disable auto login
+    -i, --installer PATH             Path to the installer app -n, --name NAME                  Name of the box (default: macinbox) -d, --disk SIZE                  Size of the disk (specified in GB; default: 64) -m, --memory SIZE                Size of the memory (specified in MB; default: 2048) -c, --cpu COUNT                  Number of virtual cores (default: 2) -s, --short NAME                 Short name of the user (default: vagrant) -f, --full NAME                  Full name of the user (default: Vagrant) -p, --password PASSWORD          Password of the user (default: vagrant) --no-auto-login              Disable auto login
         --no-gui                     Disable the GUI
         --debug                      Enable debug mode
     -h, --help
 ```

-You can specify the installer path location if it is not in the usual location.
-The name defaults to 'macinbox'.
-The disk size defaults to 64 GB.
-The memory size defaults to 2048 MB.
-The CPU count defaults to 2.
-The short name defaults to 'vagrant'.
-The full name defaults to 'Vagrant'.
-The password defaults to 'vagrant'.
-Auto-login is enabled by default.
-The VM GUI is enabled by default.

-Using the debug option preserves the intermediate files (disk image, VMDK, and box) instead of cleaning them up after adding the box.
+Enabling debug mode causes the intermediate files (disk image, VMDK, and box) to be preserved after the script exits rather than being cleaned up.
+WARNING!!!
+These intermediate files are very large and you can run out of disk space very quickly when using this option.

-Here is an advanced example which creates and adds a box named 'macinbox-xl-nogui' with a 128 GB disk, 8 GB of RAM, and 4 cores; turns off auto login; and prevents the VMware GUI from being shown when the VM is started:
+Here is an advanced example which creates and adds a box named 'macinbox-large-nogui' with 4 cores, 8 GB or RAM, and a 128 GB disk; turns off auto login; and prevents the VMware GUI from being shown when the VM is started:

-    $ macinbox -n macinbox-xl-nogui -d 128 -m 8192 -c 4 --no-auto-login --no-gui
+    $ macinbox -n macinbox-large-nogui -c 4 -m 8192 -d 128 --no-auto-login --no-gui

 ## Details